 The voices and stories publishers are looking for

-Publishers are always looking for that special book, regardless of genres and trends.
+Publishers are always looking for that special book, regardless of genre and trends.

-More specifically, currently, there’s certainly a bigger demand for funny stories, novels with an immediate hook and a unique selling point, underrepresented voices, #ownvoices; with MG being the biggest growth area.
+More specifically, currently, there’s certainly a bigger demand for funny stories, novels with an immediate hook and a unique selling point, underrepresented voices and #ownvoices; with MG being the biggest growth area.
 Plus, feel-good romance, on the YA side of things.

 Tips for querying agents